mlms13/FancyArea/README.md

 # FancyArea

 Is it just a textarea?
 No. It's much fancier than that.
 A FancyArea is a great way to handle a user-entered list of items.
+[See it in action on Codepen.](http://codepen.io/mlms13/full/rCnDK)

 ## Featuring: